joanvelja/Confidently_Exiting/karim_correction_blog.md

     </tr>
     <tr>
         <td colspan="2" style="text-align: left; padding: 10px; font-size: 14px;">
-             <a id='figure-7'><b>Figure 7:</b></a> <b>Performance on Summarization Task</b>: Comparison of model performance in terms of ROUGE-L score and the amount of FLOPs generated per sample.
+             <a id='figure-7'><b>Figure 8:</b></a> <b>Performance on Summarization Task</b>: Comparison of model performance in terms of ROUGE-L score and the amount of FLOPs generated per sample.
 The minimum exit layer was set to 7 for T5-Large (which sets <i>k=842</i> for fixed) and 2 for T5-Large Finetuned (which sets <i>k=2781</i> for fixed), with the confidence set at 0.9 for both.
 The amount of FLOPs represents the average from 100 samples and is only calculated during confidence estimation. <a href="fast-robust-early-exiting-2023">Bae et al. (2023)</a>.
         </td>
     </tr>
 </table>
-  The overall performance displays the following trend: similar performance is achieved across the evaluation metrics, but the amount of FLOPs decreases by a factor of 100x.
-Additionally, comparing fixed and decaying reduction, half of the FLOPs are utilized by the latter, causing a  2% loss in performance.
+  Both plots display the following trend: similar performance is achieved across the evaluation metrics, but the amount of FLOPs decreases by a factor of 100x.
+Additionally, comparing Fixed and Decaying reduction, half of the FLOPs are utilized by the latter, which however incurs a 2% loss in performance.
 This illustrates the trade-off: choosing a smaller $k$ reduces the number of FLOPs but at the cost of a degrading performance.
 Additionally, due to fine-tuned models exiting at earlier stages, fewer FLOPs are computed overall.
 However, the same trade-off remains.
-We set the minimum confidence
+We set the threshold
-  $`c^{\ell}_{t}`$ required forexiting at 0.9 across all layers.
-It is important to note that if this value would be lowered our model would exit earlier, producing faster but more inaccurate and less confident predictions.
+  $`\tau^{\ell}_{t}`$ required for exiting at 0.9 across all layers.
+It is important to note that if this value would be lowered, our model would exit earlier,hence producing faster but more inaccurate and less confident predictions.

 ### Contrastive Decoding